 Finding the Right Fats

-Dogs with severe heart problems should go on salt restrictive diets to better control their blood pressure and decrease risk of a heart attack.
-Watch the salt amounts on the food labels to identify foods that are too salt rich.
+Dogs with severe heart problems should go on salt restrictive diets to better control their blood pressure and decrease the risk of a heart attack.
+Watch the salt amounts on the food labels to identify foods that are too salt-rich.
 This is especially important with treats, which can have a high concentration of salt compared to their overall composition.

 It’s also important to keep the right protein balance.
 Without adequate protein, dogs cannot make certain amino acids, which is linked to higher heart risk.

 When reviewing dog food for its effect on the heart, you want to find products with healthy fats.
 This means Omega-3 and Omega-6 fatty acids that can ward off health problems.
 These come from meats and fish oils, in contrast to cheaper fats from lard or trimmings.
 The cheap fats bring down the cost of the kibble, but they’re not nutritionally beneficial and can lead to weight gain, which is another trigger for increased heart disease risk.

 Considering Low-Fat Diets?

 Low-fat diets have their place, especially when they include heart-healthy fats.
 Here are some other reasons for placing Fido on a low-fat diet:

 - Slow down weight gain, which can sneak up on dogs, especially as they get older.